 Funnels is a tool that lets you visualize user conversion journeys and drop-offs on your website.
 You can simply choose a page and analyze the specific event triggers, clicked elements, and even make comparisons or add filters.

-Let’s take the Hotjar demo website as an example.
+Let’s take an example website.
 The first graph shows how many users viewed a specific page in the last 30 days, which is 177 sessions (100%).
 Meanwhile, the second graph demonstrates how many people clicked the About us button, which is only 1.1% (2 users).

 You can use this information to identify reasons for low clicks on a certain section or compare marketing campaign performance, new users to returning ones, A/B test variants, and more.